About School Age Data

 Consumer Education Website Data

 The updated profiles include information related to states’ and territories’ consumer education websites’ child care search features.
 The profiles note whether the websites’ provider listings indicate the age range of children served (e.g., school- age) and if providers accept CCDF subsidies, as well as whether the websites include license-exempt CCDF providers.
 While these are not required elements of the consumer education websites, they can affect parents’ experiences using the websites as well as their ability to find child care options that suit their needs.

 21st Century Community Learning Centers Program

 In addition to the CCDF data, the profiles offer information on the 21st CCLC program in each state, in order to show the broader scope of federal investments in afterschool and summer enrichment.
 In the 2018 and 2019 profiles, we reported on the number of 21st CCLC centers.
-However, for the 2018-2019 program year, state level information on the number of centers is not available, The state profiles in this report contain student participation numbers from the U.S. Department of Education; the national profile also includes the overal number of 12st CCLC centers, which comes from the 2018-2019 21st CCLC Program Evaluation (21apr) as well as data gathered from the Afterschool Alliance.
+However, for the 2018-2019 program year, state level information on the number of centers is not available, The state profiles in this report contain student participation numbers from the U.S. Department of Education; the national profile also includes the overal number of 12st CCLC centers, which comes from the 2018-2019 21st CCLC Program Evaluation (21apr) report.

 Statewide Afterschool Networks and National AfterSchool Association State Affiliates